 At this point the only thing holding the RS1 together is the wire bundle… and a few ratchet straps for safety.

-Step one of turning these two RS0.5s into an R2S2 is to weld in the frame extensions.
+Step one of turning these two RS1/2s into an R2S2 was to weld in the frame extensions.
 We started by welding these extensions into the stock frame locations on the lower half only.
-It was enough to keep the machine rigid on the lift, but the build would need some serious cage work to beef it up and make it look good.
+Welding in these segments made it rigid enough to work on but it was a far cry from being drivable.
+The build would need some serious cage work to beef it up and make it look good.
 Not to mention we would have to do some work to get two doors on the vehicle.

 Before we could worry too much about the superstructure of this build, we had to make sure its internals could go the extra distance.
 So let’s take a look at those stock parts: Shifter cable?
 Too short.
 Prop shaft?
 Too short.
 Brake lines?
 Actually, those were long enough.
 We just had to tug on them a little bit.

 At this point we could start working on getting the cage up to snuff.
-We added crossbars to the extensions and started working on a sturdier upper cage.
+We added crossbars to the extensions and started working on a brand new upper cage.
+We threw the stock cage in the scrap pile and got to work.
 We put it together one piece at a time matching the OEM bends.
 We added support bars in the center to beef it up and to serve as a mounting point for the two doors we still needed to add.

 At the same time, we welded in an OEM seat mounting frame.
 That gave us a good idea of where we needed to place the crossbar that goes behind the driver’s seat.
 That crossbar gave us something to mount our harnesses to and gave the rear passenger something to grab onto.

 Now we had a working machine that you could sit in and drive, but it was far from finished.
 We had to finish off those doors and put some new panels on to cover up the bones of the machine.
-At this point in the build, the driver could lose a foot through the floor still.
+At this point in the build, the driver could still lose a foot through the missing floor panel.
 That wasn’t gonna fly.

 We cut and bent some sheet metal panels to cover the entire doorless right side.
 Then we did the same for our doors on the left side.

-give it a nice UV protected finish.
-We couldn't leave the suspension stock, so we installed our rear radius arms and rear trailing arms.
+The build is complete!
+But it’s still a little ugly, so we tore the cage down and sent it to powder coat to give it a nice UV protected black finish.
+We couldn’t leave the suspension stock, so we installed our rear radius arms and rear trailing arms.
 To handle a little extra bump, we installed Rhino 2.0 Axles all the way around.
-For protection we made one-off, custom front and rear bumpers, and nerf bars that won't fit anything except the R2S2.
+For protection we made one-off front and rear bumpers, and nerf bars that won’t fit anything except the R2S2.

 Of course, it wouldn’t be a SuperATV build without a one-of-a-kind wrap as well.